Schedule a Consultation: (973) 274-5200

 Real Cases and Real Results

-At Snyder Sarno D'Aniello Maceri & da Costa LLC, we have a team of attorneys with firsthand knowledge and experience in handling cases against the DCPP.
+At Sarno da Costa D’Aniello Maceri LLC, we have a team of attorneys with firsthand knowledge and experience in handling cases against the DCPP.
 Due to the powers of the department, filing a claim against the DCPP can be extremely complex, requiring legal counsel with the knowledge and commitment to properly defend you in your lawsuit.
 For example, our firm secured a $2.6 million settlement in a wrongful death case, in which it was determined that the DCPP failed to remove a child from the custody of his mother, even following thirty-two reports of alleged child abuse.
 Following a house fire, the seven-year-old boy was deceased, at which time a lawsuit was filed neglect and/or asserting that if the DCPP would have removed the child from the home, he would not have died in the fire.

 Determining Neglect